ChaoZhang173/1D-peloton/README.md

    other steps will be written normally.
 7. local spacing:
    the local spaing = 0.5((distance to left) + (distance to right))
-   no local spacing for the boundary particles
+   1st particle: local spacing = x_2nd - x_1st
+   last particle: local spacing = x_last - x_(last-1)
-8. electron density integral and heat deposition:
+9. electron density integral and heat deposition:
    The 1D code only has left integral, and right integral is not used.
    at the end of computeDensityIntegral, set the `-∇·q` and `q+-` to 0 for every partilce,
    This is for the following function: computeHeatDeposition.
    1+Z* is related to Tinf, need to take care of in setMaterial fucntion
    Currently the two functions are seperately, but they could merge together.
    Maybe work on it later
-9. the state library is used to initializing the particles at the beginning,
+10. the state library is used to initializing the particles at the beginning,
    in the following steps new particles will be added by generateBoundaryParticles in pellet_solver
-10. Generate boundary particles:
+11. Generate boundary particles:
    ~Currently generate particles at 0 - smallest x,~
     Now use 0 - pelletV*dt
    mass_fix = dx*Vinflow(100), particles have same mass